samsamiczy/samsamiczy.github.io/README.md

 # Mikolaj Kacki

-# Bayesian Mixture Models for probabilistic clustering (undergrad project)
+# Bayesian Mixture Models for probabilistic clustering of breast tumors

  This is a part of my undegraduate dissertation submitted at University of Southampton.